A quote from the Project Leader

 If anyone would like to come along and help, we would love to include you in our group.

 Please contact us via the Parish Council 'Contact Us' form where your details will be passed to Cllr Bev Robinson.
-They will then contact you direct.
+She will then contact you direct.

 My garden is a wonderful plot of land with many different plants and scents, small animals and a pond.
 The garden is especially impressive when it starts to get warmer and the roses bloom, the lilacs release their fragrance and the berries ripen.
 That' s when I like to spend every free minute in my wonderful garden.